mongodb/docs/source/reference/mongoimport.rst

 ``mongoimport`` Utility Manual
 ==============================

+.. default-domain:: mongodb

 Synopsis
 --------

-The ``mongoimport`` utility provides a route to import content from a JSON, CSV, or TSV export created by :command:`mongoexport`, or potentially, another third-party export tool.
-See the ":doc:`/administration/import-export`" document for a more in depth usage overview, and the ":doc:`mongoexport`" document for more information regarding the :command:`mongoexport` utility, which provides the inverse "importing" capability.
+The ``mongoimport`` utility provides a route to import content from a JSON, CSV, or TSV export created by :option:`mongoexport`, or potentially, another third-party export tool.
+See the ":doc:`/administration/import-export`" document for a more in depth usage overview, and the ":doc:`mongoexport`" document for more information regarding the :option:`mongoexport` utility, which provides the inverse "importing" capability.

 .. note::

-   ``mongoimport`` and ``mongoexport`` should not be used for full-scale backups because they may not reliably capture data type information.
-Use :command:`mongodump` and :command:`mongorestore`` as described in ":doc:`/administration/backups`" for this kind of functionality.
+   Do not use :option:`mongoimport` and :option:`mongoexport` for full-scale backups because they may not reliably capture data type information.
+Use :option:`mongodump` and :option:`mongorestore` as described in ":doc:`/administration/backups`" for this kind of functionality.

 Options